helgoboss/helgobox/doc/user-guide.md

 1. Press the "Add one" button.
    - A new mapping called "1" should appear in the mapping rows panel.
    - For now it's greyed out because it's not complete yet.
-The default target is a *Track FX parameter* target which doesn't yet refer to any specific FX.
+The default target is a [FX: Set parameter value](#fx-set-parameter-value) target which doesn't yet refer to any specific FX.
 2. Press the "Learn source" button of that new mapping.
    - Its label will change to "Stop".
 3. Touch some control element on your MIDI controller (knob, encoder, fader, button, key, pitch